tanakapayam/kubernetes-efk-gcp/README.md

-# Kubernetes EFK Stack for AWS
+# Kubernetes EFK Stack for GCP

 > The EFK stack for kubernetes clusters.